Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Methodology

 \subsubsection{Idea Generation Module}

-Motivated by latest work~\cite{kasa2025generative}, we suspect that discriminative models can work better than generative models for search ranking problem because this is a high noise, high data, low model capacity, high latency requirement scenario.
-We first provide AI Co-Scientist with the hypothesis that the gains we saw from earlier transformer-like-based ranking models are mainly coming from the scaling up of the transformer module rather than the generative next-item loss.
-We showed to AI what a good example: code changes in V2 and how we scheduled experiments manually using some scripts on GPUs, and we then ask AI Co-Scientist to follow our example and come up with novel ways to further improve the ranking performance.
-Because this module is of the crucial importance and inherently difficult, we are leveraging multiple state-of-the-arts LLM models and have them to reach an consensus for the next step.
+Motivated by recent work~\cite{kasa2025generative}, we suspect that discriminative models can outperform generative models for the search ranking problem because this is a high-noise, high-data, low-model-capacity, high-latency-requirement scenario.
+We first provide the AI Co-Scientist with the hypothesis that gains observed from earlier transformer-like ranking models come mainly from scaling up the transformer module rather than from a generative next-item loss.
+We show the AI a worked example (V2's code changes and our manual GPU scheduling scripts) and ask it to propose novel improvements in the same style.
+Because this module is of central importance and inherently difficult, we leverage multiple state-of-the-art LLMs and have them reach consensus on the next step (Section~\ref{sec:consensus}).